YuliyaZimenina/Test_Assignment_GTA/src/README.md

 brackets, decimal and negative numbers.
 - Console and file input, error handling, and modular architecture.

-To optimize the solution of the task, fundamental algorithms (Caesar cipher, Shunting Yard) were implemented in the application.
+To optimize the solution of the task, fundamental algorithms (Caesar cipher, Shunting Yard, Frequency analysis, Chi-square) were implemented in the application.

 ## Technical requirements